afellowcorn/sps_framework/docs/Writing/shortevents.md

 ### new_accessory:list[str]
 >If the event gives a new accessory, list possible new accessories here (one will be chosen from the list).

+!!! todo "TODO"
-##TODO: need to make an accessory tag list
+    need to make an accessory tag list

 ### m_c:dict[str, various]
 >Specifies the requirements for the main cat (m_c) of the event.